 The other clients, in contrast, had to guess at the best companies and the right individuals to approach.
 Not knowing the companies’ plans, these clients never gained traction.
 They spent time, energy and money but, from the patent licensing perspective, they failed.

-Here are my recommendations for inventors and entrepreneurs who are pursuing patent licensing:
+Here are my recommendations for inventors and entrepreneurs who are pursuing patent licensing from the licensor perspective:

 - You are likely to achieve the best return by patenting inventions in an industry that you know well.